 When the energy needs of the muscle cannot be met by the aerobic system, the other two systems are needed to supplement the deficiency in ATP.
 If the activity is just slightly above the ability of the aerobic system to supply ATP, then the amount supplemented by the other two systems is low, and the activity can be continued for quite a while before fatigue sets in (see Figure 2.25d).
 As the intensity of the activity increases, the ability to produce energy through the aerobic pathways decreases, and therefore the reliance on the other two systems increases, causing fatigue to ensue more quickly.
 For example, if a marathoner decided to increase her running speed to something faster than her normal race pace, the demand for ATP production would go up.
 If the increase in speed was slightly above the aerobic system's ability to supply ATP, then the phosphagen and anaerobic systems would have to help fill the slight energy deficit.
 However, the energetic demand placed on the phosphagen and anaerobic systems would be relatively low, and the runner could maintain this increased pace for approximately a mile or two before fatigue sets in.
 However, if the marathoner decided to sprint as fast as possible, then the all-out sprint would require ATP to be supplied at rates well above the aerobic system's ability to supply it.
 In this scenario the muscles would have to rely much more heavily on the other two energy systems, and exhaustion would set in much more quickly.
 If the marathoner timed the final sprint just right, sprint speed could be maintained for approximately 200 meters before the muscles' ATP stores fell to critically low levels.
 Recall that when ATP levels get low exhaustion sets in (see Figure 2.21).
 Sprinting places a huge demand on the phosphagen and anaerobic energy systems, and, as a result, regular sprint training causes muscles to adapt.
 The muscles increase their stores of ATP and CP.
 In addition, the muscle cells make more enzymes such as creatine kinase and others associated with anaerobic metabolism.
 The end result is a sprint athlete who can maintain his or her maximum running speed for fractions of a second longer than the competition and thus perhaps win the race.
-Creatine monohydrate is a dietary supplement that increases the levels of CP in the muscle, and thus is a popular item with sprint and power athletes.
-Creatine monohydrate bolsters the immediate energy system's ability to supply ATP, thus delaying fatigue in high-intensity activities.
+Creatine monohydrate is a dietary supplement that creatine monohydrate A dietary supplement that can help improve an athlete's anaerobic strength and power by increasing levels of creatine phosphate in muscles. increases the levels of CP in the muscle, and thus is a popular item with sprint and power athletes.
+Creatine monohydrate bolsters the immediТ ate energy system's ability to supply ATP, thus delaying fatigue in high-intensity activities.